Tag Archives: 3.5 GHz

 WRC-15: Win Some, Lose Some

 WRC15 concluded with new spectrum assigned for mobile services: L-band: 1427-1518 MHz is now assigned for fixed and mobile services.
 The L-Band is used for mobile satellite services.
 Technical measures need to be developed for co-existence with mobile satellite in 1518-1559 MHz.
-The 1350 – 1400 MHz was also a target for IMT, but it did not get… Read More »
+The 1350 – 1400 MHz was also a target for IMT, but it… Read More »

 Raising the Stakes in 3.5 GHz: LTE-Advanced Achieves 1 Gbps